spencertipping/infuse-js/doc/methods-src.md

 As a result, we implement two forms of `reduce`.
 The eager one, `reduce`, returns a final answer that is not wrapped in an Infuse object, while the lazy one, `reductions`, returns a result whose value may be updated as the underlying sequence gains values.
-It's an error to call `reduce` on a push-propagated Infuse object like a future or a signal.
+You're allowed to call `reduce` on a future or signal, but it probably won't do anything very useful.

 However, you can invoke `f.reductions(0, '_1 + _2')` to get a future that is initially undelivered and then is delivered with the receiver.
 (Reducing a